Montmajour Abbey

 The abbey is noted for its 11th–14th-century graves, carved in the rock, its subterranean crypt, and its massive unfinished church.
 It was an important pilgrimage site during the Middle Ages, and in the 18th century it was the site of a large Maurist monastery, now in ruin.
 The abbey and the landscape around it were frequently painted and drawn by Vincent van Gogh.
-In 1967, production for 1968 film, The Lion in Winter featured the abbey, Katharine Hepburn's dressing room infamously accommodated in the basement.
+During the production for the 1968 film, The Lion in Winter that featured the abbey, Katharine Hepburn's dressing room was accommodated in the basement.

 It has been listed since 1840 as a monument historique by the French Ministry of Culture.
 Today the ruins of the abbey are cared for as a historic monument by the Centre des monuments nationaux.

 Early history and legends of Montmajour

 Until the late Middle Ages, Montmajour was an island, 43 meters above the surrounding terrain, protected by marshes and accessible only by boat.
 As early as the 3rd millennium BC the island was used as a cemetery, with individual graves carved into the rock.
 In the 9th and 10th centuries the island also served as a sanctuary for the local residents during invasions of the Saracens and the Normans.
 During the Middle Ages, several legends arose about Montmajour and its founding.
 One legend said that the island had been the sanctuary of St. Trophimus, who had been sent from Rome by St. Peter to convert the Gauls.
 After coming to Arles in 46 AD, he took shelter in one of the caves on the island and received disciples there.
 A rock cell under the church is called "The Confessional of St. Trophimus."
 Until 943 the island belonged to the Church of St. Trophime in Arles.

 Another legend said that the graves were those of soldiers of Charlemagne, who had fought against the Saracens.
 A third legend said that the first church was founded by King Childebert I, the son of Clovis, when he saw the fervor of a group of hermits on the island.